CDRH/orchid/docs/README.md

 Most of the navigation, buttons, and general wording throughout Orchid has been pulled out into strings in `config/locales/en.yml`.
 Translate each entry of the YAML file.
 You may toggle between languages in the application and view the language differences.

-**All translations must start with the language key or rails will not find the appropriate text.**  An example locales file might look like:
+**All translations must start with the language key or Rails will not find the appropriate text.**  An example locales file might look like:

 ```yaml
 # config/locales/en.yml